turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 ```

 Setting the `box-sizing` property to `border-box` will alter the model so that the `width` and `height` properties include the content, padding and border.
 If we were to set `box-sizing: border-box` on our previous example, our element would be rendered at exactly the `400x200` dimensions we specified.
 It's `padding` and `border` properties would be included within those dimensions, making our content area slightly smaller.

+You can read about and see another example [here](https://dev.to/ameseee/meet-border-box-my-best-friend-a56).

 <section class="call-to-action">
 ### Revisiting Amazon Buttons